shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 | ag       | 9     | 11  | <ALPHANUM> | 2        |
 +----------+-------+-----+------------+----------+
 ```

 For more information about analyzers refer to [Analysis API](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis.html).

-This analyzer can be used in the blog mapping as follow:
+This analyzer can be used in the blog mapping as follows:

 ```php
 <?php